aws-samples/aws-modern-application-workshop/module-2/README.md

 aws s3 cp ~/environment/aws-modern-application-workshop/module-2/web/index.html s3://INSERT-YOUR-BUCKET-NAME/index.html
 ```

- Open your website using the same URL used at the end of Module 1 in order to see your new Mythical Mysfits website, which is retrieving JSON data from your Flask API running within a docker container deployed to AWS Fargate!
+ Open your website using the same CloudFront URL used at the end of Module 1 in order to see your new Mythical Mysfits website, which is retrieving JSON data from your Flask API running within a docker container deployed to AWS Fargate!

 ## Module 2b: Automating Deployments using AWS Code Services